 If you work from home the majority of the time, make an effort to make your workspace comfortable.
 For me, that means a blanket I keep over my chair for keeping my legs warm, a big bottle of water I keep on my desk, a nice big monitor so I’m not hunching over my laptop all day, and a comfortable desk and chair – plus, my desk is in front of a big window, so I don’t mind being ‘shut away’ on my own most of the day.

 Work with what you’ve got.
 Be warned though – finding a little space on the kitchen table and clearing it all away every day isn’t the healthiest of environments for a productive, professional workspace.
+A little home organization to make your space work for you can do a long way.

 4. Switch up where you work